PU5KOD/XLX_Installer/README.md

 This script always installs the latest version of the official LX3JL project because the installation source is the same (v_2.5.3 of the XLX reflector and v_2.4.2 of the dashboard at the time I write this), it has been tested and works perfectly on Debian 10, 11 and 12 and their derivatives such as RaspiOS for Raspberry Pi, and does not require many hardware resources which can be easily run on a Raspberry Pi Zero or similar.

 ### Installation requirements:
-01. A fresh Debian based computer ready and up to date;
+01. A Debian based computer or VPS (Google VM, Amazon VPS, etc...) ready and up to date;
 02. A stable internet connection with a fixed public IP;
-03. Ability to redirect some ports to the server;
+03. Ability to manage the Firewall to redirect ports;
 04. Have a FQDN to dashboard, like xlx300.net;
 05. A free 3 digit XLX sufix, both numbers and letters can be used;
 06. An administrator e-mail address;
-07. A Gateway callsign;
+07. An administrator gateway callsign;
-08. Number of active modules;
+08. How many modules will be activated;
-09. YSF UDP port;
+09. An YSF UDP port to be used (default is 42000);
 10. Wires-X GW frequency.

 ```sh